 Best rooftop bars in Boston

-This Theater District hotel boasts one of the liveliest rooftop scenes in the city, an amalgam of stylishly dressed waitstaff, equally well-outfitted guests, and a smorgasbord of tropical drinks and shareable munchies.
-Lounge on a reserved couch or chill by the indoor, glass-enclosed pool and take in the 270-degree views from this seventh-floor perch offers a beautifully distracting, 270-degree vantage point from which to gaze down upon the busy streets below.
-After 5pm, the rooftop is free and open to all; non-hotel guests can purchase day passes prior to 5pm.
+This Theater District hotel boasts one of the liveliest rooftop scenes in the city, with an amalgam of stylishly dressed staff and guests, and a smorgasbord of tropical drinks and shareable munchies.
+Lounge on a reserved couch or chill by the indoor, glass-enclosed pool and take in the 270-degree views from this seventh-floor perch.
+Psst: If you’re not down for purchasing a day pass, the rooftop is free and open to all after 5pm.

-When you want to show off the city’s most dynamic neighborhood to an outsider, take them to Legal Harborside’s roof deck.
-The plush lounge seating offers a serious upgrade on run-of-the-mill patio seats, though everyone’s too busy gawking at the spectacular harbor views to notice.
-An impressive wine list and seafood-focused menu provide everything needed for a warm weather soirée (namely, sparkling rosé and oysters are always a wise choice.
+When you want to show off one of the city’s most dynamic neighborhoods to an outsider, take them to Legal Harborside’s roof deck.
+The plush lounge seating is a serious upgrade to run-of-the-mill patio seats, and the spectacular harbor views impress.
+Work your way through the extensive wine list and seafood-focused menu; sparkling rosé and oysters are always a wise choice.

-Majestically perched atop the Seaport’s Envoy Hotel, this expansive, eighth-story spot places a premium on luxurious comfort, thanks to stylish lounge seating and top-shelf cocktails.
-The skyline and sunset views alone are worth the queues at both the elevator and the bar; expect to wait when visiting after-work or before a concert at the nearby Blue Hills Bank Pavillion.
+Majestically perched atop the Seaport’s Envoy Hotel, this expansive, eighth-floor spot places a premium on luxurious comfort, with stylish lounge seating and upscale cocktails.
+The skyline and sunset views alone are worth the inevitable lines.
+Inside tip: Expect to wait a bit when visiting after work or before a concert at the nearby Blue Hills Bank Pavilion.

 Located on a marina in the Navy Yard, Charlestown’s most popular outdoor drinking and dining spot provides intimate views of Old Ironsides.
 A colorful mix of locals gaze out on to the city's skyline while nibbling on selections from a crowd-pleasing, seafood-heavy menu (e.g. Point Judith calamari, seared scallops).
 A well-stocked bar is on hand to help patrons imagine they're on the Cape.

-Southie's premier roofdeck is one of the city’s biggest; the 3,000-square-foot space is outfitted with a vintage Airstream trailer-turned-bar on its roof desk, this 3,000-square-foot Southie behemoth packs a youthful crowd onto its rustic picnic tables.
+Outfitted with a vintage Airstream trailer-turned-bar on its roof desk, this 3,000-square-foot Southie behemoth packs a youthful crowd onto its rustic picnic tables.
 An assortment of globally-minded comfort fare and flavorful, straight-from-the-smoker barbecue satiaties the masses, while local craft brews keep the hops-heads happy.
-When there's a big game, the crowds duck inside to follow the action on a pair of 160-inch projector screens.
+When there's a big game, just about everyone ducks inside to follow the action on a pair of 160-inch projector screens.

-An oldie but goodie in the heart of the North End, Fiore’s rooftop bar feels like a European café crossed with a small sports bar.
-Wrought-iron seating and an exposed-brick bar add to the atmosphere.
-Over at the sit-down tables, an enormous wine list joins forces with a classic Italian menu, though a glass of prosecco and a margherita pizza are all you need to complement the breezy atmosphere.
+An old-school haunt in the heart of the North End, Fiore’s rooftop bar feels like a European café crossed with a small sports bar, with wrought-iron seating and an exposed-brick bar.
+Over at the sit-down tables, an enormous wine list joins forces with a classic Italian menu, though, in our opinion, a glass of prosecco and a margherita pizza are all you need to complement the breezy atmosphere.

 Sox fans looking for an old-school, pre- or post-game hangout pack this mainstay's breezy rooftop patio whenever the weather allows.
 A mini-replica of the Green Monster anchors a deck that also includes Adirondack chairs, flatscreens and a tucked-away bar hidden beneath an overhang.
 A simple menu of apps and sandwiches—e.g. burgers, wings, chips and salsa—keeps energy levels high.
 Canopies for daytime shade give way to allow glorious views of Fenway Park after dark.